-Three alternative interpretations of the evil horn of Daniel 8
+Three interpretations of the evil horn of Daniel 8

 PURPOSE

-Only two animals appear in the Daniel 8 vision; a ram and a goat:
+Only two animals appear in the vision in Daniel 8; a ram and a goat:

-The first animal to appear is a ram, conquering into three directions: to the north, west, and to the south (Dan 8:3-4).
-The ram is explicitly identified as Mede-Persia (Dan 8:20).
+The first is a ram, conquering into three directions, the north, the west, and the south (Dan 8:3-4).
+It is explicitly identified as Mede-Persia (Dan 8:20).

 Next, a goat with one large horn appears.
 It defeats the Medo-Persian ram and becomes the dominant power (Dan 8:5-7).
 The goat is explicitly identified as Greece (Dan 8:20-21).

-The goat, at first, has one large horn.
-But this horn was “broken” and four horns, extending out to the four winds of heaven (we would say, the four directions of the compass), came up in its place (Dan 8:8).
-Commentators generally concur that the one large horn refers to the kingdom of Alexander the Great and that the four horns are the four kingdoms into which Alexander’s empire was divided after his death.
+At first, the goat has one large horn.
+But this horn was “broken” and four horns, extending out to the four winds of heaven (the four directions of the compass) came up in its place (Dan 8:8).
+Commentators generally agree that the one large horn refers to the kingdom of Alexander the Great and that the four horns are the four kingdoms into which Alexander’s empire was divided after his death.

-But then another horn (“a little horn“) appears on the scene.
+But then another horn (“a little horn“) appears.
 There is much disagreement about its identity.
 It did not attack any beast or kingdom, but it opposed:

 (b) God’s work of redemption, described as the tamid (daily or continual) and the temple (Dan 8:11-12), and